AirbusCyber/grap/README.md

 - `sudo make install` will install grap into /usr/local/bin/

 ## Compilation options
-Compilation options are chosen with cmake (`cmake -DNOSECCOMP=1 ../src` for instance):
+Compilation options are chosen with cmake (`cmake -DSECCOMP=1 ../src` for instance):

 - TOOLS: build tools (grap-match, todot and test binaries), default
 - PYTHON_BINDING: build python bindings, default
-- NOSECCOMP: disable support of the grap-match binary for privilege drop through seccomp, not default
+- SECCOMP: enable support of the grap-match binary for privilege drop through seccomp, **not default**

-On GNU/Linux grap-match's use of seccomp restricts the number of system calls available to the binary for security purposes.
+On GNU/Linux grap-match's enabling seccomp restricts the number of system calls available to the binary for security purposes.
 In particular the "open" syscall is mostly unavailable after the initial argument parsing.

-**You may want to disable this feature (by setting NOSECCOMP) if it generates the "Bad system call" or other errors** but will lose the security provided.

 Note that seccomp is only enabled within the `grap-match` binary and its wrapper (grap and grap.py scripts), and **not** within the bindings.

+The seccomp filters have only been testing against the latest Ubuntu LTS (18.04.1).

 # Usage